History, tourist information, and nearby accommodation

 No sooner was the house complete than Sir William set about creating a grand tomb for himself and his wife, Elizabeth Gordon.
 This beautifully carved tomb can be seen in the churchyard at Tarves, and must stand as one of the most remarkable of its type in Scotland.

-Tolquhon is built around a central courtyard, with Preston's Tower to the left of the main entrace. as you pass through the grand gatehouse entry you can't help but notice the beautifully carved coat of arms over the door, and the carved effigies to each side of the entry.
+Tolquhon is built around a central courtyard, with Preston's Tower to the left of the main entrance.
+As you pass through the grand gatehouse entry you can't help but notice the beautifully carved coat of arms over the door, and the carved effigies to each side of the entry.
 One of these figures is probably William Forbes himself.
-Another curious feature of the gatehouse are the triplet gunloups set into the facade.
-These three-holed openings are angled so that a defender could quickly change his angle of fire to shoot straight ahead, or to either side.
+Another curious feature of the gatehouse are the triplet gunloops set into the facade.
+These three-holed openings are angled so that a defender could quickly change his angle of fire to shoot straight ahead or to either side.

 One of the other interesting interior features at Tolquhon is a secret chamber built onto an upper chamber of the south block.
 This may have been used by the laird for storing important documents.

-One final feature at Tolquhon is a intriguing series of a dozen small niches built into the curtain wall surrounding the site.
-These niches were built to hold 'skeps', a form of woven bee-hive.
+One final feature at Tolquhon is an intriguing series of a dozen small niches built into the curtain wall surrounding the site.
+These niches were built to hold 'skeps', a form of woven beehive.
 Clearly, Sir William wanted to have a ready supply of honey to hand!